Transdisciplinary Workshop (November 16th – 18th, 2016)

-The «Wunderkammer of Arising Matter» workshop was set to meet on new qualities of materials – might it be its sloppy, actuated, volatile or biomimetic behaviour, raising for new design explorations, knowledge production and potential applications.
+The «Wunderkammer of Arising Matter» workshop was set up to open discusion on new qualities of materials – might it be its sloppy, actuated, volatile or biomimetic behaviour, raising for new design explorations, knowledge production and potential applications.

 Here, design explorations were brought from science laboratories, back into various states of a Wunderkammer to find a framework for creative practice to happen within the Zurich University of the Arts.